Back To Main Menu

 F9 4

-In addition to meeting the educational qualification requirements, applicants must pass an admission test or audition, depending on their selected course of study.
+In addition to meeting the educational qualification requirements, applicants must pass an admission test or audition, depending on their selected programme of study.
 Applicants may be asked to attend an interview.

-Successful applicants will be given a conditional offer of admission to the diploma courses.
-Upon the successful completion of the NFP, students will be offered a place in their chosen diploma course.
+Successful applicants will be given a conditional offer of admission to the diploma programmes.
+Upon the successful completion of the NFP, students will be offered a place in their chosen diploma programme.

-Please click here for more information about the admission test or audition depending on the selected course of study.
+Please click here for more information about the admission test or audition depending on the selected programme of study.

-No, applicants are to attend an admission test or audition depending on the selected course of study.
+No, applicants are to attend an admission test or audition depending on the selected programme of study.

 The application period is typically between mid to end December upon release of Normal (Academic) level results in the same year.